paragbaxi/qualysapi/README.md

 1. By running the following Python, `qualysapi.connect(remember_me=True)`.
 This automatically generates a .qcrc file in your current working directory, scoping the configuration to that directory.
 2. By running the following Python, `qualysapi.connect(remember_me_always=True)`.
 This automatically generates a .qcrc file in your home directory, scoping the configuratoin to all calls to qualysapi, regardless of the directory.
 3. By creating a file called '.qcrc' in your home directory or directory of the Python script.
+4. This supports multiple configuration files.
+Just add the filename in your call to qualysapi.connect('config.txt').

 Example .qcrc
 -------------